The-Singularity-Research/FinTech-Time-Series/README.md

 ![alt text](noisy_sine_trained.png)

-## Optical Quantum Computing
+## Strawberry Fields and Optical Quantum Computing
 This example illustrates an implementation of optical quantum computing and training an optical based quantum neural network.
 For more information on photonic quantum computing see the [Strawberry Fields documentation](https://arxiv.org/abs/1804.03159).
+Strawberry Fields is a full-stack library for design, simulation, optimization, and quantum machine learning of continuous-variable circuits that is fully integrated into PennyLane.
+For more information on more general quantum nodes, see the [PennyLane documentation](https://pennylane.ai/qml/concepts/quantum_nodes.html).

 In later examples of applications of quantum machine learning to FinTech, we will also be investigating [quantum walks](https://link.medium.com/ZsbIWYMAL2).
 [Quantum walks](https://fintechcircle.com/insights/quantum-machine-learning/) are a quantum analogue to random walks and have substantially reduced the time-consumption in Monte Carlo simulations for mixing of Markov chains as reported by Ashley Montanaro (2015).
 [These quantum algorithms](https://advances.sciencemag.org/content/4/5/eaat3174.full) are applied for investment strategies in wealth management and trading.